kimsjjkjn/PBPK_Propranolol/README.md

 # Discussion
 ## Rat IV Model
+AAFE = ~1.3–1.5, Within 2× = 100% indicate that all major pharmacokinetic parameters (t½, CL, Vd, AUC) match with both the digitised and literature in vivo data.
+This indicates that the rat IV model constructed is reliable and well-performed.

 ### How Close?
 - All four IV metrics are within 2-fold of both the digitised in-vivo values and the literature targets (see “Within 2x” = True across the board).
 - AUC∞ is very tight to literature (28,349 vs 27,122 ng·min·mL⁻¹; FE = 1.05, +4.5%) and acceptable vs digitised in-vivo (FE = 1.14).